-The Remote control module includes:
+Remote control module includes:

-KVM Over IP: A management method that carries out monitoring and control on remote devices via local video, keyboard and mouse to the client, enabling the operation of remote devices in real-time.

-Virtual Media: A method of providing remote access on local media (CD-ROM, floppy drive or CD/floppy disk iso file) in the form of virtual CD driver and floppy drive on server via the internet.
+- KVM Over IP: It means a management method that user carries out monitoring and control on remote devices via using local video, keyboard and mouse at client, to operate remote devices in a real-time way. - Virtual media: A method of providing remote access on local media (CD-Rom. floppy drive or CD/floppy disk iso file) in the form of virtual CD driver and floppy drive on server via internet.